-The Departments of Health and Ecology have reviewed the Energy Northwest application and supplemental information and found that the proposed disposal plan for service water cooling system sediments provides sufficient protections for public health and the environment.
-This judgement is also based on a review of the five years of experience with onsite disposal of circulating cooling water system sediments.
-Accordingly, Council staff has recommended that the requirements of Resolution No. 278 and its Attachment No. 1, be superseded by this resolution, No. 299, and Attachment 1.
-The following summarizes the changes resulting from Resolution No. 299:
+The Departments of Health and Ecology reviewed the Energy Northwest application and supplemental information for updates to Resolution 278 and its Attachment 1 and found that the proposed disposal plan for service water cooling system sediments provides sufficient protections for public health and the environment.
+This judgement was also based on a review of the five years of experience with onsite disposal of circulating cooling water system sediments.
+Accordingly, in August 2001, Resolution 278 and its attachment were replaced with Resolution 299 and its attachment.